phlippe/uvadlc_notebooks_benchmarking/README.md

-# Benchmarking UvA Deep Learning Course Notebooks
+# Benchmarking UvA Deep Learning Tutorials
 Benchmark scripts for comparing the [UvA Deep Learning Tutorials](https://uvadlc-notebooks.readthedocs.io/en/latest/) in PyTorch and JAX.
 The scripts are reduced versions of the tutorials, and save the runtimes of each model in a logging file in the `logs/` directory.

 ## Preparations